Shubhs0411/A-Comprehensive-Analysis-of-Parking-Violations-in-New-York-City-Unraveling-Patterns-and-Implications/README.md

 # A-Comprehensive-Analysis-of-Parking-Violations-in-New-York-City-Unraveling-Patterns-and-Implications
 The research provides a nuanced understanding of the evolving urban dynamics and the potential for data-driven methods in public policy and governance with NYC parking tickets issued from 2019 to 2023..
 Authors: Shubham Laxmikant Deshmukh, Sai Manas Rao Pulakonti, Sriharsha Vemuri

+This research study provides a thorough examination of parking infractions in New York City spanning the years 2019 to 2023, with specific emphasis on the subset of data from 2023.
+The study starts with an initial examination of the NYC parking tickets dataset through exploratory data analysis (EDA).
+This analysis investigates the distribution of tickets across different boroughs, temporal trends, and the overall financial consequences of parking offenses on the city.
+The study also examines the impact of the Covid-19 period on violation codes, ticket counts, and longitudinal patterns across different boroughs.
+The second phase of the study presents a machine learning algorithm that can accurately forecast violation codes.
+This algorithm provides government entities with a helpful tool to improve revenue management and allocate resources more effectively.
+The prediction algorithms utilize past trends and variables such as location and time to aid in the early detection of possible infractions, hence facilitating effective and fair law enforcement.
+The research offers a sophisticated comprehension of the changing urban dynamics and the capacity for data-driven approaches in public policy and governance.